Scroll to see more

 Amy is a kindergartener struggling with a stutter.
 She has trouble making friends with others and is falling behind.
 Her mother has known about the stutter for a while and thinks it’s the right time to look for therapy.
 However, her child is now 5 and she does not know where to look because her daughter is too old for government aid.

-VocalR’s curriculum will help children fix speech impediments through games
+VocalR’s curriculum will help children fix speech impediments through games.

 VocalR will be used on a need basis.
-Children will learn at their own pace
+Children will learn at their own pace.

-VocalR’s use of AI will drive the cost of speech therapy down
+VocalR’s use of AI will drive the cost of speech therapy down.

 Solution #1

-The first solution we landed on was a product that used virtual reality to educate children in an immersive space.
 We predicted that the cost of VR for a family would be more cost-effective than in-person therapy.
 However, roadblocks emerged when we noticed that it would be too hard to monitor a child's mouth movements with a headset on.
-Further analysis revealed that the VR headset is somewhat ineffective and could be replaced by a mobile device.

-Ellie - Our VocalR Mascot
+Ellie - Initial VocalR Mascot

 Initial Gameplay Storyboards